 Using attachment accessories, AirTags can be attached to key rings, handbags, anything you might mislay.
 They may, of course, also simply be placed inside bags.
 AirTag holders with self-adhesive pads are also available for fixing to larger objects you may leave lying around somewhere unusual at home or, worse, leave behind when you are out and about.
 I have an AirTag fixed to my ViewPoint wearable video magnifier with a self-adhesive holder from Amazon.
 I also have an AirTag on my key ring and I have to use the FindMy app on that one quite often at home to discover where I left my keys!

-The location reported by FindMy will be the location of the last iPhone which spotted your AirTag when it was at its nearest point to the AirTag.
+The location reported by FindMy or Find Items will be the location of the last iPhone which spotted your AirTag when it was at its nearest point to the AirTag.
 If you left something in a friends car, you may, for example, be told that the AirTag is at a house on the opposite side of the road if that's where someone with an iPhone last walked past the car.

 There is a notify if left behind feature that may be useful for items that you definitely always want to take with you or that you are particularly concerned not to leave behind.
 If you wish, you can set this to avoid telling you when items are left at a specific location, for example at your home.
 You probably woulnd't want that setting turned on for your keys but the notification doesn't usually work quickly enough to stop you locking yourself out if you leave your keys behind, but if there is someone at home you might want to slip back and pick them up.